Skip to content

 • Adding rows: Inside a Condition, click + Add > Add row.

-• OR logic: Change the operator at the top of the conditions group to OR; any condition being true suffices.
+• OR logic: Change the operator at the top of the conditions group to OR - any single condition being true is enough.

 Tallyfy Example (AND): IF Tallyfy task Priority (form field) is “High” AND its Due Date (from Tallyfy) is in the past, THEN send an escalation alert.